 \subsubsection{Seifert hypersurfaces of $2$-knots}

 In this section, we treat the following problem: what are the Seifert hypersurfaces for a given $2$-knot?
-There are two part to solve this problem.
+Solving this problem has two parts.
 The first part is constructing Seifert hypersurfaces of a given oriented $2$-knot.
-For twisted spun $2$-knots, Zeeman constructed Seifert hypersurfaces.
-It is known that ribbon 2-knots have the connected sums of $S^1 \times S^2$ as Seifert hypersurfaces.
+For twisted spun $2$-knots, Zeeman (\cite{Z65}) constructed Seifert hypersurfaces.
 In general, for a given $2$-knot, there are several formulations of diagrams of them containing the motion picture, the ch-diagram and the surface diagram(\cite{K17}).
 For such diagrams, there are several ways to construct Seifert hypersurfaces (\cite{CS97}, \cite{CS98}).
-The second part is to give obstruction to existence of a certain class of $3$-manifolds as Seifert hypersurfaces.
-Our method gives a way in the second part. \begin{thm} Let $(p,q)$ be a a relative prime pair.
-Let $k(p/q)$ be a $2$-bridge knot such that $\Sigma^2(k (p/q) ) = L(p,q)$, where $\Sigma^2(k)$ is the double branched cover of $k \subset S^3$. \begin{enumerate} \item If any oriented $3$-manifold $Y$ and the twisted spun knot $K(k(p/q), 2)$ has $Y$ as a Seifert hypersurface, then
+The second part is to obstruct the existence of a certain class of $3$-manifolds as Seifert hypersurfaces. \begin{thm} Let $(p,q)$ be a a relative prime pair.
+Let $k(p/q)$ be a $2$-bridge knot such that $\Sigma^2(k (p/q) ) = L(p,q)$, where $\Sigma^2(k)$ is the double branched cover of $k \subset S^3$. \begin{enumerate} \item For an oriented $3$-manifold $Y$ and, if the twisted spun knot $K(k(p/q), 2)$ has $Y$ as a Seifert hypersurface, then